lucascawai/Maratona/README.md

 # Maratona

-This is my public repository to added my solutions to programming competitions problems
+This is my public repository to add my solutions to programming competitions problems